MiftaudeenJamiu/Fraud-Detection-Dashboard/README.md

 ### Data Analysis
 ---
-As part of the data preparation process to create a report and dashboard in Power BI, some key activities that are done include;
+As part of the data preparation process to create a report and dashboard in Power BI, some key activities are done, including;
 - Initial Data Inspection: Queried tables to understand structure, row counts, and value distributions.
 - Data Cleaning: Removed null or inconsistent entries (e.g., missing user IDs or transaction dates) and standardised column formats (e.g., dates, text casing).
 - Data Integrity Checks: Ensured foreign key relationships (e.g., between users and transactions).
 Verified uniqueness of primary keys (like TransactionID, UserID).
-- Feature Enhancement: Added and transformed columns like unique device and Fraud attempted rate by user.
+- Feature Enhancement: Added and transformed columns, such as unique device and Fraud attempted rate by user.

 ### Visualisations and Reports